marian-stanciulica/Foodybite/README.md

 | Snapshot Tests | 49 | 6.1 |
 | Total | 325 | 8.73 |

+### Methodogy

+For all tests I used the following naming convention: test_methodName_expectedOutputWhenGivenInput.

+I structured all tests using the `Given-When-Then` template/structure.

+I enabled test randomization for all targets besides the End-to-End tests since they must run in order to create the user on the server, create the session after login and running all the tests that require authentication.
+Alternatively, I could have called the `signUp` and `login` requests before each request that requires authentication to avoid the temporal coupling between tests, but for now I chose to keep the order.

 ### Unit Tests

 I used unit tests as the foundation for my testing pyramid because they are the most reliable and cheap to write.
 Also, I can easily test each component in isolation by mocking collaborators without making any assumptions about the rest of the system.

+During unit testing, I paid attention not to persistent artifacts on disk or in memory, especially while testing the `Keychain` store or the `CoreData` store.

 ### Integration Tests